 Dogs have a unique gesture, the play bow, that signals “play mode.”
 This signal involves dogs going down on their elbows with their rear end elevated and tail raised and wagging.
 During such posturing, they have on their “play face,” with mouth open and ears pricked.
 They may bark to signal their wish to solicit another’s involvement, and may approach or withdraw from a potential play partner while pouncing and leaping about.

 Play is usually, but not always, between two or more individuals.
 Sometimes dogs without partners will play by themselves.
 Solitary play is a rather sad event and may even have unwanted long-term repercussions.

 Why Do Dogs Play?

-If play is not absolutely imperative for normal development to develop, what good is it?
-Well, play is a role-playing rehearsal for adult behaviors and as such will prepare a youngster for what lies ahead.
-During play, pups exercise their bodies and minds, making them healthier and smarter for it.
+If play is not absolutely imperative for normal development, what good is it?
+Well, play is a role-playing rehearsal for adult behaviors and, as such, will prepare a youngster for what lies ahead.
+During play, pups exercise their bodies and minds, making them healthier and smarter.
 In nature, this may give players the edge over their unrehearsed counterparts who may be still struggling to learn the Ps and Qs of canine etiquette or the rudiments of the chase.
 Note that different types of play unfold in parallel with sensitive periods of learning, so that play learning is most efficient.
 Mouthiness is first seen at 3 weeks of age, right after the transitional period.
-Then come play solicitation, play fighting, scruff holding, deference, and finally sexual play.
+Then comes play solicitation, play fighting, scruff holding, deference, and finally sexual play.

 Types of Ways Dogs Play